cavemandaveman/haproxy-consul-template/README.md

 You can [read] more [about] s6 [here].

 ## How to use this image
-If you have good directory as such:
+If you have good directory structure as such:
 ```
 consul-template
 │